 On April 3, 2023, IMPACT announced completion of its acquisition of the Plomosas Zinc-Lead-Silver Mine located 150 km northeast of Chihuahua City, northern Mexico.
 On October 23, 2023, after carrying out a program of extensive upgrading to mining equipment, and processing facilities as well as hiring of new technical and supervisory staff, IMPACT announced a limited restart of operations for testing purposes and shipped the first concentrate.
-Work continued to ramp up production to the plant design capacity, having successfully reached 75% by the end of 2024.
-Management is anticipating that the operation will reach full design capacity in 2025.
+Work continued to ramp up production to the plant design capacity, having reached approximately 75% by the end of 2024 and continued in the first half of 2025.
+The goal is to ultimately reach design capacity of 200 tpd.